 The chemical name for earwax is cerumen.
 It has a definite purpose.
 It helps protect us by keeping foreign bodies and outside contaminants, such as dust and insects, from entering the ear canal.

-Dust and pollen will get caught in the wax and not make it deep into the ear canal where it could damage the eardrum.
-The wax can even hinder the ability for bugs to crawl in; think of it as flypaper.
+Dust and pollen will get caught in the wax and not go deep into the ear canal, which could damage the eardrum.
+The wax can also prevent the ability for bugs to crawl into your ear.
+Think of it as flypaper.

 The Body’s Natural Method of Wax Removal

-I realize now that the best thing is to let the body handle this naturally.
+I realize now that the best thing is to let the body handle wax removal naturally.

 A Visit to My Doctor

 My doctor looked in my ear with an otoscope (ear scope) and was able to rule out any serious conditions.
-This is important to have confirmed before attempting to resolve the problem on your own.
+That is important to confirm before attempting to resolve the problem on your own.

 How to Use the Earwax Softener With My Improved Method